uptechteam/fe-cookbook/roles-and-permissions/roles-and-permissions.md

 export default RolesAndPermissionsWrapper;
 ```

-In this Wrapper Component, we receive the requiredRoles and requiredPermissions as props.
+In this Wrapper Component, we receive the `requiredRoles` and `requiredPermissions` as props.
 We then perform the role and permission checks based on the provided props.
 If the user has the necessary roles and permissions, the Wrapper Component will render the children.
-Otherwise, it will display the null.
+Otherwise, it will display the `null`.
 To use this HOC in your components, follow these steps:

 #### Usage